m-elhamlaoui/development-platform-cosmotracker/README.md

 # Cosmo Tracker - Cosmic Events Tracking Platform
 Cosmo Tracker is a full-stack application to help discover, track, and explore cosmic events.
 The platform provides a seamless way to access detailed information about astronomical events like solar eclipses, meteor showers, planetary transits, and much more.

-## Key Features
-- **Comprehensive Event Database**: Search and filter cosmic events by date, type, and visibility.
-- **Personalized Event Tracking**: Users can mark events as favorites for quick access.
-- **Interactive Visualizations**: Real-time 3D visualization of celestial bodies using Three.js.
-- **User Management**: Authentication, profiles, and user-specific dashboards.

 ## Setup Instructions
 ### 1. Clone the Repository